Spanish conquest of Nicaragua: Fringes of empire: Eastern Nicaragua

 From relatively soon after European contact, the Atlantic coast of what is now Nicaragua fell under the influence of the English.
 This region was inhabited by natives that remained beyond Spanish control, and was known to the Spanish as Tologalpa.
 Tologalpa is poorly defined in colonial Spanish documentation; Tololgalpa and Taguzgalpa together comprised an extensive region stretching along the Caribbean coast eastwards from Trujillo, or the Aguan River, to the San Juan River, and as far back as the Chontalean Mountain Range (Cordillera de Chontales).
 Taguzgalpa was that part of the region that now falls within the modern borders of Honduras, and Tologalpa was that part that now falls within Nicaragua.
 However, together they formed one single Province that was created by a Royal Order of February 10, 1576.
-From the second half of the 17th century, both regions were together referred to as Mosquitia or Mosquito Coast.
+From the second half of the 17th century, both regions were together known as Mosquitia.
 Very little is known about the original inhabitants of Mosquitia, beyond that they included the Jicaque, Miskito, and Paya.

-In 1508, Diego de Nicuesa was given the governorship of the Governorate of Veragua, a region stretching along the Caribbean coast from the Belén River in Panama to Cape Gracias a Dios, on the current border between Nicaragua and Honduras.
-In 1534, a license to conquer and colonise the region was issued to Felipe Gutiérrez y Toledo, governor of Veragua, who abandoned his plans to settle the area.
+In 1508, Diego de Nicuesa was given the governorship of the Governorate of Veragua, a region stretching along the Caribbean coast of Central America from the Belén River in Panama to Cape Gracias a Dios on the Nicaragua-Honduras border.
+As governor, he organized an expedition to colonize the land with his men, starting from Panama.
+However it failed once they reached the Río Coco of the swampy and inhospitable Mosquitia.

+In 1534, a license to conquer and colonize the region was issued to Felipe Gutiérrez y Toledo, governor of Veragua, who abandoned his plans to settle the area.
 In 1545, governor of Guatemala Alonso de Maldonado wrote to the king of Spain, explaining that Taguzgalpa was still beyond Spanish control, and that its inhabitants were a threat to those Spanish living on the borders of the region.
 In 1562, a new license of conquest was issued to the governor of Honduras, Alonso Ortiz de Elgueta, who sent pilot Andrés Martín to scout the coast from Trujillo as far as the mouth of the San Juan River.
 Martín founded the settlement of Elgueta on the shore of Caratasca Lagoon (in Honduran Taguzgalpa), which was soon moved inland, to vanish from history.
 Around the same time, conquistador Juan Dávila launched several self-funded expeditions into the interior of Tologalpa, without success.

 In 1641 or 1652, a shipwrecked slave ship gave rise to the Miskito Sambu, when surviving Africans intermixed with the indigenous coastal groups.
 The Miskito Sambu developed strong ties to English colonists that settled in Jamaica from 1655 onwards, and with groups of English colonists that had settled along the Mosquito Coast.
 They became the dominant coastal group, allying or subjugating other groups in the region.

-When the Kingdom of Guatemala declared itself independent of Spain in 1821, most of Mosquitia was still outside of Spanish control.
+When the Captaincy General of Guatemala declared itself independent of Spain in 1821, most of Mosquitia was still well outside of Spanish control.
+It wasn't until 1894 that José Zelaya formally incorporated the territory into Nicaragua as the Zelaya Department.